Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Gloves (often fingerless) with a metal plate covering the back of the hand.
 These allow you to parry weapon attacks unarmed; however, if you do so, any wounds (if you fail) will be applied to your hands (or arms, or whatever, as appropriate for the rank of the wounds).

 That said, the first two times you're wounded doing this, the wound's severity is reduced one rank.
 The second time that happens, the guard on the back of that glove will be broken.
 Thus, if you wear both gloves (100 Ryo pays for a pair), you could do it a total of four times.
+You can only have one type of armor on a given body location.

 You may also block with these guards, with the same wound location and severity effects.
 This allows you to block weapons without reducing blocking's effectiveness.